anna-geller/prefect-deployment-patterns/results/README.md

 1. Storage block
 2. Serializer

-> 💡 Note that Prefect sets defaults for these.
+> 💡 Prefect sets defaults for these.
 You only need to customize those to configure e.g. a specific remote storage (S3, GCS, ...).

 ## What can be configured on the `@task` and `@flow` decorators?